 Hi all, hope you are doing well.

-In this blog, I’ll be sharing my comprehensive technical journey at SecureLayer7.
+In this blog, I’ll be sharing my comprehensive technical journey of me working at SecureLayer7.

 After working as a Security analyst/Trainer for a year I joined SecureLayer7 in Jan 2019.
 From the first week itself, I got projects in Android, iOS, and Web App Pen-testing.
 Working full-time as a Security Consultant gave me the opportunity to work with big project organizations including some financial bank projects.
-This provided me with wide exposure in terms of great work experience at SecureLayer7.
+This provided me with wide exposure in terms of great experience a learning deep insights of pentest while working with SecureLayer7.

 My first international project was in Dubai & its scope was internal network pentest, wireless pentest, physical pentest, architecture review, and config. review of all devices.
 It was a big opportunity.
 I was initially daunted by the scale of the task as I had to this all by myself in just 10 days.
 The fact that I had to travel alone and work out everything on my own added to my nervousness.
 But my colleagues motivated me & made me believe in myself.
 Once in Dubai, besides doing my best for the project, I got to make the most of my trip by indulging in various activities every day after getting free.

 My Second project was in London and emboldened by my previous experience, I was super excited to go there.
 There I did internal pentest and wifi pentest for a Bank.
 It was a one-week project.
 I discovered high to low-level vulnerabilities in the scope.
 My experience in making wifi course from my previous company helped me do an appreciable job on the project.
 Further, I had to pentest WPA2 Enterprise network which was new to me.
 So enumerating the web I found EAP Hammer tool and that helped me during pen-testing.
 Besides working on the project, I travelled across London & got the chance to interact with a lot of people.
 Overall this was a memorable project and journey.